 Table 1 – DDS operations.

+API Access Control

+Aspects of security for the DDS API are discussed in Section 11 of this specification.
+Similar to other NSI specifications, the implementation of security on the DDS interface is implementation/deployment specific.
+At a minimum, a DDS provider should enforce the following access control rules:

+Notifications MUST only be accepted from trusted “peer” DDS providers for which valid subscriptions have been created.
+Unsolicited notification MUST be discarded.

+Addition of new documents and updates to existing documents within a DDS provider MUST be restricted to authorized DDS requesters.

+Read access (get operations) SHOULD be restricted to only authorized DDS requesters.

+Creation of subscription-based notifications SHOULD be restricted to only authorized DDS requesters.

+Editing and deletion of subscriptions SHOULD be restricted to only the DDS requester associated with the subscription.

+Operations

+The following abstract API operations are defined for the DDS.
+Within this section the term “content” is used to describe the external “document” information being modeled and distributed within the GDS.
+The term “document” refers to this content encapsulated within DDS meta-data.

 getDocuments([nsa], [type], [id], [lastDiscoveredTime])

 RETURNS status, a list of [0..n] document, and [lastDiscoveredTime]

 This operation returns a list of documents and the time of the latest document change on the DDS provider.
-If no filter parameters are supplied then all documents within the space will be returned.
+If no filter parameters are supplied then all documents within the GDS will be returned.
 The following optional parameters can be supplied, and will be applied using logical AND:

 nsa – The source NSA associated with the generation and management of the document within the GDS.